LTP: A New Active Learning Strategy for CRF-Based Named Entity Recognition: Conclusion

 \section{Conclusion}

-We proposed a new active learning strategy for Bert-CRF based named entity recognition.
-The experiment shows that compared with the traditional active selection strategies, our strategy has better performance, especially in complex datasets.
-Further, we analyze the different selection strategies and give some Suggestions on how to use them.
+We proposed a new active learning strategy for CRF-based named entity recognition.
+The experiment shows that compared with the traditional active selection strategies, our strategy has better performance, but lower annotation cost.